-Today on World Sight Day WHO joins partners around the world to issue a call to “Make Vision Count”.
+On the second Thursday of October, on the occasion of World Sight Day, WHO joined partners around the world to issue a call to “Make Vision Count”.
 The underlying message is for countries to be aware of the extent of blindness and vision impairment so that they know where they stand and can better address this growing public health and development challenge.
 Around 253 million people live with vision impairment worldwide, of which 36 million are blind.
 The vast majority live in low-income settings.
 More than 80% are aged 50 years or above.
 Globally, uncorrected refractive errors and un-operated cataract are the top two causes of vision impairment.
 More than 80% of all visual impairment can be prevented or cured.

 Universal eye health: a global action plan 2014–2019